Thursday, September 4, 2025

 Lisa Tomey-Zonneveld

 Lisa Tomey-Zonneveld is the founder and manager of Prolific Pulse Press LLC and a widely published poet and writer.
 She is the editor of numerous anthologies and is an editor for Fine Lines Journal.
-Tomey-Zonneveld is Poet Laureate Emeritus of Garden of Neuro Institute and resides in North Carolina.
+Tomey-Zonneveld is Poet Laureate Emeritus of the Garden of Neuro Institute and resides in North Carolina.
 You can follow her at ProlificPulse.blog

 Loralee Clark